thoth-station/thoth-station.github.io/_j/unresolved.md

 Get back to Thoth in a while.
 Thoth backend analyzes the software to provide recommendations.

-Note this can happen also when the package requested is not available on PyPI (e.g. typo), or no longer available as it was deleted by package maintainers.
+Note that this can happen also when the requested package is not available on PyPI (e.g. typo), or no longer available as it was deleted by package maintainers.

 ## Pipeline units